 Swing and Support Resistance

-Hence, subsequently, when price moves close to or near above a swing high, we must remember that traders saw no value in buying above that point previously.
+Hence, subsequently, when the price moves close to or near above a swing high, we must remember that traders saw no value in buying above that point previously.
 Assuming that most traders have not changed their opinions, the price is unlikely to move above the swing high.
 Effectively the swing high mark a price area that resists the market from moving up this is what we call a resistance area.
 Reverse for support area

-Changes of impulse and reaction movement (net gain or loss)
+Changes in impulse and reaction movement (net gain or loss)

 By comparing impulse swing with retrace swing we can we can measure the strength of a trend

 - Increased IMPULSE swing is a sign of potential trend strength as the gain is positive.
 Shortening of impulse swing is a sign of potential trend weakness.

-- The increased reaction is a sign of potential weakness of a trend.
-The decreased reaction is a sign of potential strength of a trend
+- The increased reaction is a sign of the potential weakness of a trend.
+The decreased reaction is a sign of the potential strength of a trend

 For more details, please read the following Thrust Pullback article